What is an executive dashboard?

 How do you build an executive dashboard?

 To build an effective executive dashboard, you need to consider your audience and consult with them about their dashboard and reporting needs.
-Each executive on your team will use different KPIs to monitor their performance – it's essential to understand these KPIs.
+Each executive on your team will use different KPIs to monitor their business performance – it's essential to understand these KPIs.

 - Consult with your executive team

-- Define your KPIs and metrics
+- Define your KPIs and key metrics

-- Create a basic mockup of your dashboard
+- Create a basic mockup of your dashboard and any key features tailored to unique needs of your executives

 - Select your executive dashboard software